 While some consider this a form of grave robbing, as the wreck is the final resting place for the vast majority of the 1,517 people who lost their lives when she sank, others consider it a way to preserve her history and honor her dead, much in the same way that the tombs of ancient Egypt gave up their secrets.

-So, now that we’ve dispensed with the history lesson, let’s take a look at where one can find some of these lost treasures from the deep.
+So, now that we’ve dispensed with the history lesson, let’s take a look at where one can see some of these lost treasures from the deep.

 Of course, the Number 1 place to find thousands of artifacts in one place is on the ocean floor, under water about two miles deep.
-You actually can go there, for about $60,000 per visit.
+Occasionally there are opportunities to actually go there… usually for about $100,000 per person.

 Assuming that’s a little out of your price range, here are some other options: